The-Dro/sensor-logger/README.md

  - Clean up the code; help of ai may have made things a bit less optimized than they can be

  - Removing the need for physically having to type in an ip address for your device in the script.js

+ - Started setting up a docker-compose.yml to automate the full server install.
+Need to run and test it locally still.